-This year’s Retrospective is entitled “The Weimar Touch” and is devoted to how cinema from the Weimar Republic influenced international filmmaking after 1933.
-It will focus on continuities, mutual effects and transformations in the films of German-speaking emigrants up into the 1950s.
+The Retrospective 2013 was entitled “The Weimar Touch” and was devoted to how cinema from the Weimar Republic influenced international filmmaking after 1933.
+It focused on continuities, mutual effects and transformations in the films of German-speaking emigrants up into the 1950s.

 Weimar cinema flourished not least because of the democratization of society and art between 1918 and 1933.
 Works from this period are greatly diverse – and marked by both popular narrative forms and a desire to experiment stylistically.
 The films deal with social hardship in the cities and a subversive reversal of gender roles, and know slapstick and verbal wit, laughter and shuddering.
 From a tension of contradictions, Weimar cinema got its creative energies.
 At the same time, it benefitted early on from a lively international exchange and the activities of German filmmakers abroad.